 I’m not a serious collector of stuff.
-What I do collect has meaning to me in more than it just being an object to be admired.
+The things I collect are not just objects to be admired; it has to mean more to me.
 I collect for memories.
 There are very few things I enjoy more than planning a vacation.
 I love to plan out the sights I want to see.
 I love zoos and museums and not so popular attractions that are off the beaten path, like the National Building Museum in Washington DC.
 And, of course, national parks.

 Usually the pressed penny machine is all the way in the back in an out of the way area.
 It’s almost shameful how these treasures are relegated, hidden from the general public.
 You have to search them out like an archeologist seeking the lost city of El Dorado.